pydio/pydio-doc-admin-guide/2_getting_started/2_1_managing_storages.md

-Storage management in **Pydio Cells** has completely changed comparing to previous versions.
+Storage management in **Pydio Cells** has completely changed compared to the previous versions.
 In this chapter, we will present the workflow used in details and explain how you can manage your storage.

 ## Storage